Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### Instructions

-- Instructions of how to use the program are displayed.
+- Instructions on how to use the program are displayed.
 - 2 options to select from:
   - start
   - return to the main screen